CityRelay

 As of September 2025, the average gross rental yield in the UK is 5.8%, while it’s 5.1% in London. – Zoopla

-So while the regulation and tax obligations increase the complexity of property management, profitability remains high.
+So, while regulatory and tax obligations increase the complexity of property management, profitability remains high.
 London landlords just have to use smarter letting strategies to stay ahead.

 Tips to Maximise ROI for Rental Property Management